About

-Brightly-coloured flowers were planted in displays called carpet bedding, as they resembled the busy floral carpets of the Victorian home.
+Brightly-coloured flowers were planted in displays called carpet bedding, as they resembled the busy floral carpets of homes in the Victorian era (1837–1901).

 As people spent increasing amounts of leisure time in the garden, the link between gardens and wellbeing became recognised.